Role-Based Photo Management Platform

 • Observe real-world usage post-launch

-• Validate the full workflow from upload → approval → parent access
+• Validate the full workflow from upload to approval to parent access

 • Expand admin permission management and profile settings